Family Routines: Why They're Important and How to Form Your Own

-- Playing Frisbee with the dog every day after school.
+- Playing fetch with the dog every day after school.

 Why are routines important for children?

-A routine helps to organize your day or time so the family can get things done, as well as spend quality time together.
+A routine helps to organize and give structure to the day so your family can get things done, as well as spend quality time together.
 Routines also:

 - Help children during stressful times such as moving to a new school or city, birth of a sibling, illness or death in the family, divorce, or during developmental changes.